Get support for KnpLabs/knpSsoPlugin

 #knpSsoPlugin

-is a symfony 1.4 plugin that provides authentication via SSO above the standard security feature of symfony.
+The knpSsoPlugin is a symfony 1.4 plugin that provides authentication via SSO above the standard security feature of symfony.

 It gives you the model (user) and the modules (frontend) to secure your symfony application in a minute in a configurable plugin.
 It does not require a database as the user infos are only stored in the user session.